isomerpages/imda-tradetrust/_about/What Is TradeTrust.md

 journey.</p>
 <p><strong>TradeTrust is a framework that standardises digital trade with enhanced security and legal certainty for the international trade ecosystem. </strong>It
 allows trading partners to <strong>create,</strong>  <strong>exchange</strong>, <strong>verify digitised documents</strong>,
-and <strong>transfer ownership</strong> for title documents across different digital platforms seamlessly.</p>
+and <strong>transfer ownership</strong> of title documents across different digital platforms seamlessly.</p>
 <p></p>
 <p>It achieves this by using blockchain and cryptographic technologies, adhering